SmartGridready/.github/profile/README.md

     <tr>
         <td><a href="https://github.com/SmartGridready/SGrSpecifications/">SGrSpecifications</a></td>
         <td>All developers</td>
-        <td>SGrSpecifications defines the XML-schemas for the SmartGridready functional-profiles and the XML-schemas for
+        <td>SGrSpecifications defines the XML-schemes for the SmartGridready functional-profiles and the XML-schemes for
-        device descriptions in XML, called EI-xml (external interface XML).
+        device descriptions in XML, called EID-XML (External Interface Description XML).
-        It also contains the EI-xml for SmartGridready certified devices.
-The device description EI-xml are read by the commhandler and define the interface conversion from the generic SmartGridready interface to the device specific interface.</td>
+        It also contains the EID-XML for SmartGridready declared devices.
+The EID-XML are read by the commhandler and define the interface conversion from the generic SmartGridready interface to the device specific interface.</td>
     </tr>
     <tr>
         <td><a href="https://github.com/SmartGridready/SGrJavaSamples">SGrJavaSamples</a></td>
         <td>Communicator Developers</td>
         <td>SGrJavaSamples provides starter projects for communicator developers.
-The projects contains
+The projects contain
-        samples on how to use the SmartgridReady API.
-The samples describe how load a device description EI-xml, read/write device data-points, handle specific datatypes such as arrays, enums and bitmaps.
+        samples on how to use the SmartGridready API.
+The samples describe how to load a device description EID-XML, define how to read/write device data-points and can handle specific datatypes such as arrays, enums and bitmaps.
 Furthermore there are samples on how you can use the commhandler library when applying an asynchronous programming model.
         </td>